grame-cncm/faustpwa/mkdocs/docs/index.md

  A [Progressive Web Application (PWA)](https://en.wikipedia.org/wiki/Progressive_web_app) is a type of web application that uses modern web capabilities to deliver an app-like experience to users.
 Faust DSP programs can be compiled and [exported as PWA](https://faustdoc.grame.fr/manual/deploying/#exporting-for-the-web).

-## Installation
+## Installation and update

-To install a PWA, flash the QR Code (or click on the picture), then click the *Install* or *Add to Home Screen* prompt, and follow the instructions.
+To install a PWA, flash the QR Code (or click on the picture).
+You will be able to **directly test the application running in the Web browser**.

+But to keep the application after the Internet connection has been closed, you will have to **explicitly install it**, so that the application **can then be used alone, without any Internet connection**.
+To do that click the *Install* or *Add to Home Screen* prompt, and follow the instructions.
 The PWA will then appear on your device's home screen like a native app.
 PWAs are cross-platform and work on most devices with modern web browsers like Chrome.

 When a new application version is available, you must first **uninstall the current version before installing the new one**.
 Additionally, you may need to clear the browser cache (e.g., by using the **"Clear browsing data" option in Chrome or its equivalent in Firefox or Safari**) before proceeding with the installation.